Battle of Dompaire: Dompaire

 On the evening of 12 September, the German tanks had reached Dompaire – Von Usedom sent the Panther tank battalion to move on and around the positions between the town and the villages of Madonne-et-Lamerey where unknowingly they were exposed from the west.
 He only had with him six anti-tank guns and five howitzers at his disposal.
 Much further to the southeast the Panzer IV tank battalion remained stationary inside Darney; the tank crews were sheltering from the rain that fell during the night.
-This meant that the two battalions were not in contact with each other.
+This meant that the two tank battalions were not in contact with each other.
 Von Usedom hoped that this weather would ground Allied aircraft.

 The French, having taken up positions without any difficulty, intended to take the Germans by surprise.
 'Groupe Massu', had advanced to the hills south and south-west of Dompaire to take control of the town.
 The crews of forty Shermans and seven M10s spent the hours in the darkness refuelling and rearming.
 In the dark on the southwestern outskirts, a French reconnaissance group from the Fourth Tank Squadron led by Lieutenant Jean Bailaud first came into contact with the Germans.
 In a short engagement, one Panther, which happened to be the command tank, was knocked out along with two anti-tank guns.
 In return one Sherman was knocked out and another damaged.
 The French withdrew, which allowed the Germans to continue making their way to the South West of Dompaire.
 Both sides traded shots as darkness fell, while French artillery fired on all entrances to the village to block all possible movement.
 At the same time Langlade had arranged to receive Allied air support.